 GNAM electives period

-During the first period participants in the SSE MBA Executive Format program will have the possibility to participate in one of the courses offered in the Global Network for Advanced Management (GNAM) Network week for EMBA students.
+During the first electives period, participants will have the possibility to participate in one of the courses offered in the Global Network Week for EMBA students.
 GNAM includes 31 leading business schools from diverse regions, countries, cultures, and economies in different phases of development all over the world.
 SSE is the only school in the Nordics to be part of the network.
-The GNAM EMBA week gives you the opportunity to pursue intensive study at another network school, in a focused course that leverages the perspectives, programs, and faculty expertise of that school.
+The GNAM EMBA week gives you the opportunity to pursue intensive study at another member school, in a focused course that leverages the perspectives, programs, and faculty expertise of that school.
 Elective courses are changed each year but has previously included courses such as Social Innovation, Private Equity, Behavioural Science, Innovative China, Digital Transformation, Gender equity and Leadership, Understanding Emergent Markets, etc. You can also do the Global Network Week in Stockholm at SSE and take our Nordic Entrepreneurship course which can also be joined by other Executive MBA participants from the other GNAM member schools.
-Click here to find the different courses given for the Global Network Week for EMBA students June 2022, as examples of courses you might choose from.
+Click here to find the different courses given for the Global Network Week for EMBA students June 2023, as examples of courses you might choose from.
 You earn a certificate for the course you choose during this electives period.

 SSE Elective period

 The second electives period is an SSE inhouse period.
 In collaboration with our Executive MBA program in Latvia we are offering a number of SSE electives such as specialized courses in Accounting and Finance, Service Design, Negotiations etc. The courses will be delivered on our campuses in Stockholm or Riga, and taught by SSE faculty.